logaretm/villus/docs/content/api/client.md

 Subscriptions are trickier, because they are more **event-driven**, so you cannot wait for them to execute like queries or mutations.
 Because of this, the `executeSubscription` method returns an **Observable** that allows you respond to incoming data.

-The `useSubscription` function and `Subscription` component offer a great abstraction for dealing with subscriptions but you can still execute your own arbitrary subscriptions without resorting to either:
+The `useSubscription` function offers an abstraction for dealing with subscriptions but you can still execute your own arbitrary subscriptions without resorting to either:

 ```js
 import { createClient, handleSubscriptions, defaultPlugins } from 'villus';